-We recognise that COVID-19 presented changes to our operations logistically and while this is the case we have not identified any modern slavery concerns during the 2020 review, this statement reflects and sets out our commitment to developing and implementing policies and practices to ensure that we do not allow modern slavery and human trafficking to take place in our business or supply chain.
+We have not identified any modern slavery concerns during the 2022 review, this statement reflects and sets out our commitment to developing and implementing policies and practices to ensure that we do not allow modern slavery and human trafficking to take place in our business or supply chain.

 Talon is an independent specialist media agency operating primarily in the UK out-of-home advertising sector.
 We work with advertisers, advertising agencies and media owners to deliver industry leading advertising campaigns across a range of formats.

 The main office for the business is in London –with centralised management, recruitment and procurement functions – but we provide services across the UK as well as in a number of international markets.
 It is our intention to expand the scope of our international activities further and any due diligence in relation to this will include ensuring the prevention of modern slavery and human trafficking within these expanded operations.

 OUR SUPPLY CHAIN

 The company has established strong, long-term relationships across our supply chain.
 We believe that this ensures the standards of our services remain at the highest level and we work closely with these suppliers to achieve this.
 As part of this, we believe that these long-term relationships ensure that there is no slavery or human trafficking in our supply chain and we will look to develop this further

 Talon has clear employment policies and process in place including policies to help protect individuals from exploitation.
 The employment policies include carrying out identity checks on new employees, ensuring that new workers have the right to work in the UK and maintaining copies of the relevant identity documentation.